ariafatah0711/ctf_aria/overthewire/bandit/level 11.md

 ---
-layout: level
+layout: default
 level: 11
-previous: ./level 10.html
-next: ./level 12.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 The password for the next level is stored in the file data.txt, which contains base64 encoded data